vorpex/qvantum/README.md

     >>> r.show()
     '|Ψ> = (0.4927-0.6160i)|00> + (-0.0083-0.5904i)|01> + (0.1364-0.0024i)|10> + (0.0777-0.0663i)|11>'

-**`def qvantum.register.Register.get_amplitudes(nth=None)`**
+### **`def qvantum.register.Register.get_amplitudes(nth=None)`**

-Method to return with the coefficient of the n-th possible state for the regsiter if the parameter is definit.
+Method to return with the coefficient of the n-th possible state for the register if the parameter is definite.
 If it isn’t, then the return value is the list of the coefficients of all possible states.

 **Keyword Arguments:**
     *nth* {int, None} -- Number of n-th possible amplitude (default: {None})